SiFTW/MitchellLabWebsite/content/authors/Tabea/_index.md

 bio: Tabea completed her BSc and MSc in Technical Biology at the University of Stuttgart, where she focused on tumour biology and computational approaches, culminating in a systems biology thesis on ODE modelling of apoptosis.
 During her PhD in Cancer Epigenetics at the University of Stuttgart, she combined experimental techniques with large-scale data analysis to study epigenetic plasticity in cellular stress responses.
 She is excited to now combine computational, data-driven and experimental approaches to advance lymphoma research.

 interests:
 - Cancer Research
 - Systems Biology
--	Multiomics
+- "Multi-omics"
 - Chemoresistance
 - Epigenetics

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons